siwest/sfly_challenge/README.md

 The goal of this project is to:

-1. Create event data IAW data schema given in problem statement.
+1. Create event data in accordance with a data schema given in the problem statement.
-2. Define Ingest(e,D) function to ingest event data.
+2. Define a function ingest(e, d) to ingest event data (e) and update data structure (d).
-3. Define TopXSimpleLTVCustomers(x, D) function to calculate the Lifetime Value (“LTV”) of a customer based on data in D.
+3. Define a function top_x_simple_ltv_customers(x, d) to return the Lifetime Value (“LTV”) of the top x customers based on data in d.
 4. Call functions to produce output.